 In the case of counter-cascaded systems, there are two possible directions to be considered for immanence or transcendence.
-The next definition expands on the previous definition to cover both possibilities.
+The following definition extends the previous definition to cover both these possibilities.
 For this, N is removed by choosing it to be the identity mapping.